IBM/aspera-cli/README.md

 ## <a name="transferparams"></a>Transfer Parameters

-All standard _transfer-spec_ parameters can be speficied.
+All standard _transfer-spec_ parameters can be specified.
 [_transfer-spec_](#transferspec) can also be saved/overridden in the config file.

 References: